BIONF/taxaminer-dashboard/README.md

 The program contained in this repository provides a interactive representation of the output of [taXaminer](https://github.com/BIONF/taXaminer).

-# Installation
+# Running the dashboard
+Installation is possible through [conda](conda.io) or Docker.
+Both installation methods will download dependencies for front- and backend and build locally.
+Docker containers are not available on registries (yet).

-# Build and run with docker locally
+## Build and run with docker locally
 We provide a `docker-compose.yml`, which builds the frontend and backend containers separately and exposes the required ports.
 Make sure you have `docker` and `docker-compose` installed.
 First, clone the repository:
 ```bash
 git clone https://github.com/BIONF/taxaminer-dashboard.git